 Bluetooth Low Energy devices such as beacons or other IoT sensors can connect customers' mobile phones (only if the Bluetooth mode is on) and send notifications about goods, services, discounts or special offers from a shop when a person is passing by this place.
 Beacons can work not only with smartphones but with smartwatches as well.
 Ask a customer if he or she agrees to get notifications from your store and invite visitors to your place using various loyalty programs and rewards.
 In such a way, retailers using ibeacons engage customers to visit their places and maximize the revenue.

 Implementation tip.
 The implementation of this technology in retail industry is similar to smart shelves.
 There are a lot of manufacturers of beacon devices, they all have a different configuration.
-Talk with your development team about the functionality you want and choose the producer according to your needs.
+Talk with your retail software development company about the functionality you want and choose the producer according to your needs.

 All the pros and cons of the combination beacons plus wearables read in our unbiased review here!